-Wake Tech’s Dental Hygiene program prepares students to assess, plan, implement, and evaluate dental hygiene care for individual patients and for the community.
-The program was established as an AAS program on the Health Sciences Campus in the fall of 2002.
+The Dental Hygiene program prepares students to assess, plan, implement and evaluate dental hygiene care for individual patients and the community, promoting total wellness by advancing oral health in the state of North Carolina.

-Faculty provide a comprehensive approach to student development that includes and encourages professionalism and critical, independent thinking – while encouraging students to accept responsibility for their own learning.
-Ultimately, the department is committed to providing collaborative educational programs for a culturally-diverse student population.
+Faculty provide a comprehensive approach to student development that includes and encourages professionalism and critical, independent thinking while encouraging students to accept responsibility for their own learning.
+The department is committed to providing collaborative educational programs for a culturally diverse student population.